SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step6-Testing-the-Application/README.md

 Congratulations!
 You have completed the end-to-end Supplier Collboration scenario with Microsoft Teams and SAP S/4HANA.

+**Note :**
+1. The Purchase Order in-meeting app is only available in the Desktop Client of the Teams app and not the Browser version.
+2. the feature to add/invite someone to the meeting is under development.

 ### Troubleshoot

 1. To access Teams admin URL, make sure the Test user has Teams Administrator Role Assignment.
 This will also help while uploading the application.